Sex Ed

 A few weeks ago, a friend of mine shared an article with me that offered a historical review of the “nude psychotherapy” movement in psychology.
 Wait—what?
 As I began to read it, I learned that in the 1960s and 70s, some psychologists were getting naked with their patients with the hope of getting them more in touch with their “true” or “authentic” selves.

 Somehow, I had never heard about this before.
 It wasn’t covered in any of my graduate school training, and it certainly didn’t appear in any of the textbooks I had read.
 Needless to say, my curiosity was piqued, so I did a deep dive to find out everything that I could.
-I wrote up my findings in a recent column over at TONIC—and, trust me, it’s well worth a read.
+I wrote up my findings in a recent column over at VICE—and, trust me, it’s well worth a read.

 The short version is that, about a half-century ago, psychologist Paul Bindrim began running nude psychotherapy sessions with as many as two dozen participants at a time in which people would strip down and start sharing their most intimate secrets with one another.
 Bindrim claimed that his workshops could help people lead happier, more fulfilling lives and improve their relationships, and he became a media sensation.